benstratton6/quantumResources/QuantFinance/quantFinance2_risk.md

 Risk aversion can be thought of as an agents attitude toward risk.
 More formally, it models the tendency of people to prefer outcomes will low uncertainty to those with high uncertainty, even if the average payback from the higher uncertainty outcome is equal to or larger than the payback from the low uncertainty outcome.

 People will often agree to take an option that has low uncertainty and lower payoff, then high uncertainty but high payoff.
-For example, one could put there money in a bank account with reliable but low interest returns.
-Or, one could put there money into a stock that is volatile, but has a potentially high return.
+For example, one could put their money in a bank account with reliable but low interest returns.
+Or, one could put their money into a stock that is volatile, but has a potentially high return.

 Risk aversion is encoded into the curvature of the [utility function](#utility_function_target_quantfinance):
 (utility_function_curvature_target_quantFiance)=